vespa-engine/vespa-3rdparty-deps/updating-dependencies-notes.md

 A specific version macros should be defined to the same value in all spec files and be in sync with the values in the corresponding <code>.copr/Makefile</code>.

-When building a new version of a package, all packages that depend on a pinned version of the package it must also be rebuilt.
-If version number is not increased then the <code>RELEASE</code> value should be increased instead.
+When building a new version of a package, all packages that depend on a pinned version of the package must also be rebuilt.
+If the version number is not increased then the <code>RELEASE</code> value should be increased instead.
 This might imply more strict version pinning that also includes the release, e.g. <code>1.16.0-1%{?dist}</code>.
 Since the build-dependencies package has no upstream, we always bump the version.

 ## Changing vespa rpm spec to use new 3rd party dependencies